-Dead nettle, sometimes referred to as purple nettle, (Lamium purpureum) is all over our yard this spring.
+Dead nettle, sometimes referred to as purple dead nettle, (Lamium purpureum) is all over our yard this spring.

-The leaves of the plant are oval, jagged, have long stalks, and are arranged in pairs opposite to each other.
-They have a triangular, smoothed base and grow up to 3 cm to 8 cm in length and are 2 cm to 5 cm in width.
+The leaves of the plant are oval, jagged, have long stalks, and you’ll find them arranged in pairs opposite to each other.
+Deadnettle leaves have a triangular, smoothed base and grow up to 3 cm to 8 cm in length and are 2 cm to 5 cm in width.

-- When you collect them, simply snip the stems about 1/2″ from the ground.
+- When you collect them, snip the stems about 1/2″ from the ground.
 Carefully shake off any dirt or bugs, and place in your collection container.

-The whole plant has astringent qualities.
+Dead nettle has many medicinal uses, as the whole plant has astringent qualities.
 Nettles also have diaphoretic, diuretic, purgative, and styptic properties.
 An infusion of the plant is particularly useful for hemorrhage, while the fresh bruised leaves can be applied to external cuts and wounds.

 To make an infusion of fresh dead nettle leaves, clip them off the plant, rinse and place in a teapot.
 Add 1/2 cup of fresh leaves for every 8 ounces of boiling water.
 Steep for 10 minutes, then strain.
 Sweeten to taste with honey, stevia, or coconut sugar as desired and enjoy!